metachemist/metachemist/README.md

 -  Other than tech, I love reading **fictional books**

 -  Some Fun Facts about me! <br>1.
-As a kid, I want to be an Artist <br>2.
+As a kid, I wanted to be an Artist <br>2.
 My favorite anime is "Attack on titan".
 </p>

 <h2 align="center"> My ToolBox </h2>